CURE Insurance Arena: Women's college basketball

 In 2006, the arena hosted the first and second rounds of the NCAA Women's Division I Basketball Tournament.
 In 2009, the arena hosted the Trenton Regional of the NCAA Women's Division I Basketball Tournament where the University of Connecticut went to the Women's Final Four.

 Men's club hockey

 In 2021, The College of New Jersey's club ice hockey program announced it would play five home games at the arena during the 2021–22 season.
 Later on this increased with the non-varsity team using the arena as a home venue to finish the regular season.
 As defending conference champions, the Lions hosted the 2022 Colonial Cup Playoffs at the arena and reached the championship game before falling to the top seeded University of Pennsylvania.

+ECHL The Trenton Titan/ Devils played here from 1999-2013 when the titans folded.

+Professional wrestling

+On August 10, 2008, the arena hosted Total Nonstop Action Wrestling's (TNA) 8th Hard Justice event.

+On July 21, 2023, the arena hosted Ring of Honor's 20th Death Before Dishonor event.

+College Wrestling

+On March 7-8, 2025, the arena hosted the 2025 MAC Wrestling Championships.